Seattle Shambhala Implements New Code of Conduct

 “We really want this to not be the sort of thing that is sitting on a shelf”, observed Veronica.
 “We really want this to be a living, breathing practice that helps us have the container we aspire to”.

 To this end, there will be education and awareness-building opportunities for all community members, with targeted outreach to those in positions of authority from the Board and all office holders to teachers, instructors, guides, hosts, and those staffing programs.
 These programs, to be held over the next few months, are intended to help all participants understand and incorporate the principles.
 The first events will take place on May 16th and 27th; more details including times and Zoom information will be shared soon.
-If you have specific questions about the Oath, please contact [email protected] and your question will be forwarded to the appropriate individual at Seattle Shambhala..
+If you have specific questions about the Oath, please contact the center and your question will be forwarded to the appropriate individual at Seattle Shambhala..

 Shambhala International will also be rolling out a set of events and dialogues beginning in May, and these events will be shared with the community.
 You are encouraged to follow social media, emails, and/or web pages related to the effort.
 You can always find more at the Code of Conduct Hub: https://code-of-conduct.shambhala.org/